Bxaldy/sql-auto-installer/README.md

 🛠 Features

-SQL Server 2019 installation using Install-DbaInstance
+SQL Server 2019 or SQL Server 2022 installation using Install-DbaInstance

 Dynamic or fixed TCP port configuration